Rampart (video game): Gameplay

+Rampart is a strategy video game with some elements from the action genre.
 The player controls and defends a territory consisting of a wall surrounding a set of castles and cannons.
 Gameplay alternates between two time-limited phases: combat and building.
 In the building phase, the player attempts to expand their territory and repair any damage from combat.
 In the combat phase, the player attacks the enemy with their cannons.
 In single-player games, the player fights against a fleet of ships; in multi-player games, the players fight each other with rivers separating the sides.

 The game opens with an automated building phase in which the computer builds a wall around one castle.
 The ownership of a castle grants the player control over a number of cannons and, after building the wall, the game enters a phase in which the user places the cannons within their territory.

 When the building phase ends, combat begins.
 In single-player mode, a number of ships approach the player's territory and fires cannons at their walls.
 The player responds by firing their cannons at the moving ships; the relatively slow speed of the cannonballs requires the player to "lead" their targets.
 In multi-player mode, the players shoot at each other's walls.
 The goal of the attacker in both cases is to make holes in the walls.
 Combat ends when the user sinks a certain number of ships or, in two-player mode, after a set time.